 Painting walls is far less of a commitment to colour than painting the cabinets, but it still achieves the desired look.
 Farrow & Ball's colour curator Joa Studholme reveals how red is the unexpected pigment set to be the next big trend in our homes.

-‘Incredibly chic by day and cosy by night, they bring a grounded but luxurious atmosphere that is thought-provoking as well as soothing, particularly when paired with other hues found in the natural world.’
-This is demonstrated perfectly by this inviting kitchen.
+'Incredibly chic by day and cosy by night, they bring a grounded but luxurious atmosphere that is thought-provoking as well as soothing, particularly when paired with other hues found in the natural world.'
+This is demonstrated perfectly by this inviting small kitchen idea.

 3. Embrace burgundy

 Burgundy red is a deep, mature shade that's especially suited to a country kitchen.
 It looks fabulous in combination with warmer taupe-grey units, and can be paired with worktops in black granite, white composite or warm timber.

 In this Shaker-style kitchen idea, a feature wall is painted in the same colour as the island to draw the colour through the wall.
 A white range cooker, walls and ceilings lets the furniture take centre stage.